Brampton, Ontario Machine Shop

 Custom parts and repeat jobs

-Founder Thangarajah Kandiah (Rajah)
+Founder Thevan Kandiah

 Founder and Director with four decades of steel industry experience.